Welcome to the Office of the Registrar

 To withdraw completely from the University, fill out a "Total Withdrawal from SSU" form, available online or from the Office of Admissions and Records, Salazar Hall 2030.
 Complete the requested information, sign it, and return it to Admissions and Records for processing.
 Your official withdrawal date will be the date the form is received by Admissions and Records.
-Students who have received Financial Aid for Fall 2017 may be required to return a portion of those funds if they withdraw prior to October 28, 2019.
+Students who have received Financial Aid for Fall 2019 may be required to return a portion of those funds if they withdraw prior to October 28, 2019.
 If you are receiving Financial Aid and have non-passing grades, you may be required to return a portion of the disbursed aid as potentially unearned.

-Requests for Total Withdrawal from the University will be processed until December 9, 2017.
+Requests for Total Withdrawal from the University will be reviewed until December 6, 2019.

 If you fail to withdraw officially, you will be assigned a grade of F, WU, or NC in accordance with University regulations.
 Failing to attend a class or stopping payment on a check does not constitute official withdrawal.